 Nestled in downtown Brunswick, Spindleworks is located in walking distance from numerous galleries, as well as the Curtis Memorial Library, the Theater Project, the Bowdoin College Art Museum, Pickard Theater, and the Peary-MacMillan Arctic Museum at Bowdoin College

 The Spindleworks gallery and store are open Monday-Friday 8:30-4:30.
-The artists are on site Monday-Thursday 9:00-2:00, and Friday until 1:00.
+The artists are on site Monday-Friday 9:00-3:00.
 They enjoy visitors and love to give tours and talk about their work.
 For more information on any of the artists, to see new work, or to inquire about purchasing work, please contact us.